- Academic Planning

 - College and Career Readiness

 Old enough to legally both drive and work in most states, high school juniors should seek out internships, job shadows and summer jobs that align with the careers they're interested in.
 Don’t forget to take some time to consider post-secondary opportunities.
-Visit campuses, take the SAT or ACT, consider career-tech opportunities available at the high school, and find the best fit for you.
+Visit campuses, take the SAT or ACT, talk with military recruiters, speak with employers, or consider career-tech opportunities available at the high school.
+Find the best fit for you.

-Most students spend the start of senior year visiting campuses, narrowing their list and then applying to college or other post-secondary opportunities.
+If you are college-bound: start visiting campuses, narrowing your college list, and apply to colleges that interest you.
 Watch the deadlines for applications and scholarships and make sure you identify people who can write you good recommendations.
 Then work hard!
 Colleges will want to see that you finished high school strong.

 Student Assistance Services (SAS) at Harrison High School is a multi-disciplinary system of services available to provide support and assistance for students who are experiencing concerns which interfere with their academic and social success.
 Students experiencing difficulties in areas such as academics, health, attendance, and behavior can be referred to Student Assistance.
 As these types of problems often interfere with a student’s ability to develop both academically and emotionally, Student Assistance Services (SAS) will provide strategies to help referred students and their parents work towards academic and personal success using a variety of school and community resources.